 Alexander Suleiman directs outreach programs, and has been honored with the appointment as artistic director of the Art Conquers Borders Academy.
 The mandate of the academy is to train promising artists from developing countries.
 His duties commenced with a concert at the German House of Congress in Berlin.
 Subsequently the German press referred to him as an Ambassador of Music and as such he has concertized throughout Europe, Jordan, Palestine and Israel, Africa, as well as Asia including North and South Korea.

 His passion for interdisciplinary projects made him artist in residence at the Dulwich International College and he has presented many projects such as MMM – Music, Maths and Magic at all its’ campuses in Singapore, Myanmar, Shanghai, Beijing, Suzhou, Seoul and Zhuhai.
-He accepted the position of guest professor at the Zhejiang Conservatory of Music in China.
+He held the position of a guest professor at the Zhejiang Conservatory of Music in Hangzhou in 2018 and 2019.
 There he also conducts its chamber orchestra, which has been awarded the first prize for chamber orchestras in Zhejiang/China under his baton.